-- Step 1 Edit the SM configuration file (p3sm.cfg) to add the SCE devices to the SCE device repository and group them to domains, as depicted in the above figure. - Step 2 Further edit the SM configuration file, as shown in the table below.

-- Step 3 Reload the SM configuration file using the p3sm CLU. - Step 4 Import the subscribers using p3subsdb CLU (required for manual integration; there is no other way to bring subscribers into the SM). - Step 5 Use the SCE platform CLI to configure the system for pull mode: - Subscriber templates-in accordance with application - · Anonymous groups-in accordance with your network and subscribers - Introduced subscriber aging-in accordance with your network and IP address allocation scheme
+- Step 1 Edit the SM configuration file (p3sm.cfg) to add the SCE devices to the SCE device repository and group them to domains, as depicted in the above figure. - Step 2 Further edit the SM configuration file, as shown in the table below. - Step 3 Reload the SM configuration file using the p3sm CLU. - Step 4 Import the subscribers using the p3subsdb CLU (required for manual integration; there is no other way to bring subscribers into the SM). - Step 5 Use the SCE platform CLI to configure the system for Pull mode: - Subscriber templates-In accordance with application - Anonymous groups-In accordance with your network and subscribers - Introduced subscriber aging-In accordance with your network and IP address allocation scheme

 Section and Parameter Value

 SM General

 introduction_mode pull

 High Availability Setup

 Topology standalone

-The value should be set to standalone since this scenario involves just one SM.
+The value should be set to standalone because this scenario involves just one SM.

 Subscriber State Persistency

 save_subscriber_state false

 SCE_subscriber_persistency false

 Defines whether the SCE stores subscriber information in persistent memory.
 Use this option only when there are just a few subscribers, which rarely change, in the system.

 SM-LEG Failure Handling

-Timeout Not applicable - no LEGs are involved in the scenario (use default - 60 seconds)
+Timeout Not applicable-no LEGs are involved in the scenario (use default-60 seconds)

-clear_all_mappings Not applicable - no LEGs are involved in the scenario (use default - no action)
+clear_all_mappings Not applicable-no LEGs are involved in the scenario (use default-no action)

 LEG-Domain Association

-<leg name=""></leg> Not applicable - no LEGs are involved in the scenario (Use default - no mappings)
+<leg name=""></leg> Not applicable-no LEGs are involved in the scenario (Use default-no mappings)

-Default Domains Configuration

-Default policy (property.XXX) None

-Configure the policy here only if all domains in the system have the same policy.

-Domain.XXX

-Aliases Not applicable (use default - none)